armangrigoryan96/armangrigoryan96/README.md

 2. **Named Entity Recognition (NER)**: This more advanced technique uses machine learning models to recognize and classify named entities (such as people, organizations, and locations) within the text.
 NER is designed to understand context, providing more precise and accurate results.

 ## Methodology
+The internet has become a breeding ground for celebrity culture, and Reddit, a massive online community, serves as a prime example.
+From hilarious memes to heated debates, Reddit posts offer a unique window into public interest and popular culture trends.
+This project embarks on a quest to identify the most frequently mentioned celebrities on Reddit, employing two distinct search methods.
 ### Keyword-based Matching

 In this approach, we created a list of celebrity names and scanned Reddit posts to find matches.
 This method relies heavily on the accuracy and completeness of the predefined list.